Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices

-Experimentally, two potential platforms for realizing this physics are superconducting g-mon qubits and cold atoms with synthetic dimensions.
-With g-mons, one would directly create the lattices and complex hoppings by doing time-dependent shaking of the potentials, as realized experimentally in \cite{FLC2}.
+With ``gmons'', one would directly create the lattices and complex hoppings by doing time-dependent shaking of the potentials, as realized experimentally in \cite{FLC2}.
 The qubit excitations are known to be well-approximated by tunneling hardcore bosons and have long coherence time ($T_1$ is around a few tens to a few hundreds of micro-seconds, much larger than time window used to observe the quantized pumping).
 The system sizes proposed of order 20-40 qubits are commensurate with state-of-the-art experiments~\cite{IBM20,SCreview}.

-The second possibility is to use ultracold atoms in an optical lattice.
+We point out that the same idea can be applied to ultracold atoms in an optical lattice.
 A synthetic dimension consisting of four atomic hyperfine levels could be employed to create the cylindrical geometry.
 Synthetic dimensions have been successfully used to demonstrate non-interacting topological phases, including many of the key ingredients of our proposal such as using artificial gauge fields -- created by a pair of Raman beams -- to break time-reversal symmetry~\cite{Raman,Raman1,Raman2}.
+Adding and controlling these particular flux patterns require additional control fields.
+A detailed proposal and analysis is beyond the scope of this paper, but will be presented in forthcoming work.

-As an explicit example, we consider realizing the $4\times 12$ square lattice using the 5$^2S_{1/2}$, $F=1$ and $F=2$ levels of $^{87}$Rb.
-We propose to use an external magnetic field along the $z$-direction to split the $m_F$ levels, after which laser beams could be employed as in Fig.~\ref{f4}(c) to the $|F=1,m_F=0/\pm1\rangle$ and $|F=2,m_F=0\rangle$ state.
-A length-4 cycle is formed in the synthetic dimension (y), with hopping phases controlled by spin dependent tunneling phase.
-Unlike real dimensions, synthetic dimensions have unusual interactions corresponding to interspecies interactions between atoms on the same site.
-We model this effect here by adding isotropic interactions between the hyperfine levels:
+To demonstrate stability of our proposed topological response, here we consider a simplified model of the cold atom system on a $4\times 12$ square lattice.
+A length-4 cycle is formed in the synthetic dimension (y), with hopping phases controlled to give flux patterns as described above.
+Unlike real dimensions, synthetic dimensions have interspecies interactions between atoms on the same physical site.
+We model this effect here by adding isotropic interactions between the distinct hyperfine levels:

-Figure~\ref{f4}(b) shows that for finite on site Hubbard interaction and weak adjacent interaction, $U/J = 8/3,U'/J=1/3$, the near-quantized pumping remains.
+Figure~\ref{f4}(b) shows that for finite on site Hubbard interaction and weak adjacent interaction, $U/J = 8/3,U'/J=1/3$, the near-perfect quantized pumping remains.